bjsilva1/bjsilva1/README.md

 ### Hi there 👋

-I'm a 1st year Computer Science Major at UCI.
+I'm a 1st year Computer Science and Engineering Major at UCI.
 I love collaborating with people on large scale projects including game and web development.

 <!--